Adds hundreds of new free channels to Google TV - ExBulletin

 Adds hundreds of new free channels to Google TV

-The addition to the Google TV smart TV operating system increases competitive pressure on Roku.
+Google TV customers can also add other paid live TV services to the Google Live menu (that is, if they have YouTube TV or a satellite dish).
+The company claims that this means Google can now offer more free TV channels in one place than any other smart TV platform.

-In some ways, the move will make the free Google TV service more similar to traditional pay TV services, in that it offers a grid schedule of live shows in one live TV guide.
+It might seem counterintuitive that streaming would throw us back into the days of ad-based cable.
+It sounds like it’s craving the content stream.
+According to Comcast analysis, FAST viewership will double between 2021 and 2022.

-The new live TV experience is available on all Google TV devices in the US, including Chromecast with Google TV and Google TV built-in TVs from Sony, TCL, Hisense and Philips.
-Google also said it plans to bring the new TV guide and free channels to eligible Android TV devices later this year.
+For now, Google’s expanded live content menu is available to users with enabled Chromecast devices and TVs with built-in Google TV, such as smart TVs from Sony and Philips.
+The company plans to bring the TV guide and free channels to select his Android devices later this year as well.

 |